LeiShi/Synthetic-Diagnostics-Platform/src/FPSDP/Doc/BES/source/FPSDP.Diagnostics.rst

 Directory containing all the diagnostics of the library.
 For this documentation, we are only interested in the Beam Emission Spectroscopy (BES).
-The beam can be used for a lot of different case, but we choose to put it as a diagnostic.
+The beam can be used for a lot of different case, but we choose to put it as a diagnostics.

 .. toctree::